Abdominoplasty Post Weight Loss in Newcastle, Maitland & Hunter Valley Australia

 The recovery process following an abdominoplasty can vary, but most patients take two to four weeks off work to allow their bodies to heal.
 Resting and avoiding strenuous activities during this time is important to prevent complications and ensure proper healing.

 Light exercise can usually be resumed within two to three weeks after the procedure, with most patients seeing significant improvement in their abdominal contour within the first three months.
-The final results of the surgery can significantly enhance comfort, mobility, and self-esteem by eliminating excess skin and improving abdominal muscle tone.
+The final results of the surgery can significantly enhance comfort & mobility by eliminating excess skin and improving abdominal muscle tone.

 Recovery Timeline